arendst/Tasmota/README.md

 * send KNX command (on/off)
 * receive KNX command (on/off)
 * send values by KNX (any float type, temperature for example)
+* receive values by KNX (any float type, temperature for example)
 * receive a KNX read request
+* view/set the Physical Address
+* view/set Group Address to send data
+* view/set Group Address to receive data

 ## Usage Examples ##